spacetelescope/jwst/docs/jwst/pathloss/description.rst

 * If there are 2 shutters, the correction used is the average of the 1x1 and 1x3 entries.

-For the point source case, the 1-D arrays of pathloss correction and wavelength are used to interpolate the correction for each pixel in the science data, using the wavelength of each pixel to interpolate into the pathloss correction array.
+As for the point source case, the 1-D arrays of pathloss correction and wavelength are used to interpolate the correction for each pixel in the science data, using the wavelength of each pixel to interpolate into the pathloss correction array.